Haninostaz/myshell/README.md

 - If an error occurs, the shell will display an error message.
 - The shell environment variable 'shell' contains the full path to myshell.
 - The parent process environment variable 'parent' contains the path to myshell.

 ---
+Suggested Future Enhancements

+We believe MyShell has great potential for future development.
+Some ideas that can be explored include :

+- Command History: Saving previous commands and allowing the user to navigate through them using arrow keys.

+- Tab Completion: Automatically completing filenames and commands when the Tab key is pressed.

+- Piping: Supporting the redirection of one command's output as input to another command (e.g., ls | grep .txt).

+- Custom Environment Variable Support: Allowing users to set new environment variables within the shell.

+- Job Control: Providing commands to manage background processes (e.g., jobs, fg, bg

+---